PROFESSIONAL QUALIFICATIONS, trainings, studies, attendances, projects.

 It consisted of mother-infant observations over two years.
 Also two years of theoretical studies of infants as regards to developmental psychology, developments in attachment styles and a major focus on the contemporary understandings of the psychoanalytic aspects of parent infant dynamics.
 The studies also regarded ~ in depth ~ the bio-neurological developments of the infant ~ about which I am currently regularly updated to this day.

 These pioneering contemporary studies had brought together aspects for the understandings developed in 'infant psychotherapy'.
 This was a focus on the developmental family dynamics of the mother, father and infant ~ as seen in relationship together.
 In this approach it was stated that, in some cases, a few sessions had been sufficient to turn around developmental issues in the infant ~ as regards to a number of different early infant developmental problems.
-These issues can also be related to the deeper levels that are sometimes considered necessary, in some cases, in psychoanalytic psychotherapy ~ if a real difference in regards to deep underlying levels is to be made.
+These issues can also at times be related to the deeper or underlying levels that might sometimes be considered relevant to a contemporary in-depth therapy ~ if a real difference in regards to deep underlying levels is to be made.

-People live as full-time residents in this community from six months to two years or more, in order to work in depth on their problems ~ both individually and as a community.
+People lived as full-time residents in this community from six months to two years, in order to work in depth on their problems ~ both individually and as a community.

 Registered Charity No. 299124.